nrobertson573/DDR_Pattern_Search/README.md

 Readme DDR_Pattern_Search
 ================
 N Robertson
-2022/8/15
+2024/11/27

 <https://nrobertson573.shinyapps.io/shinyapp/>

-This RShiny application searches through the available Sinlges charts on Dance Dance Revolution A3 for occurrences of a specified step pattern.
+This RShiny application searches through the available Sinlges charts on Dance Dance Revolution World for occurrences of a specified step pattern.
 Trying to learn crossovers but having a hard time with the charts suggested by the community?
 This tool can search for crossover patterns in charts with specified criteria (e.g. level 9-12 charts under 160 BPM).

 Functionality is broken down into three steps under separate tabs.

 - Create a filter list of charts to search over
 - Specify a pattern to search for
 - Initiate search and browse results

 # Filter list

 Possible elements to filter over include

 - Minimum and Maximum chart level, ranges from 1 to 19
 - Minimum and Maximum BPM, ranges from 1 to 1050
 - Static BPM, require chart keep a constant bpm (no speedups or slowdowns)
 - Difficulty, (Beginner, Basic, Difficult, Expert and Challenge)
--   Mix, From 1st mix to A3, Grand Prix (including songs from purchasing the Konami soft pad), and removed songs (only includes songs removed since DDR A release)
+- Mix, From 1st mix to World and removed songs (only includes songs removed since DDR A release)
--   Event and Unlockable songs
--   Gold Cabinet Exclusives (currently A3 is Gold Cabinet exclusive in the continental US)
+- Unlockable songs (these should be available to unlock at any time, such as extra exclusive or flare level)
+- Limited unlockable charts (such as time limited or gold cabinet exclusive charts)
+- Grand Prix (charts available from purchasing DDR Grand Prix song packs)

 BPM filters are primarily the ranges listed in game and charts may have sections that do not match the listed BPM (e.g. Go For The Top).